fengye041010/OSG_DEMO/README.md

 # OSG_DEMO
-This are some demos about osg code.
+These are some demos about osg code.